peterdavidconley/peterdavidconley/README.md

 ## More about me....

 - 🔭 I’m currently working on BTC Net Worth Calculator.
 An application that can denominate your assets in Bitcoin instead of USD.
 The link to that project can be [found here](https://github.com/BTC-Net-Worth-Denominator)
-- 🌱 I’m currently doing a deep dive on back-end work, specfically Node.js.
-- 👯 I’m looking to collaborate on my BTC Net Worth Calculator project, the [back-end repo](https://github.com/BTC-Net-Worth-Denominator/back-end-core).
+- 👯 I’m looking to collaborate on my [BTC Net Worth Calculator](https://github.com/BTC-Net-Worth-Denominator) project.
 - 💬 Ask me about Bitcoin, cross-country cycling, or yoga!
 - I'm currently writing a non-fiction book; "University of the Internet"